romainsimon/awesome-investing/README.md

 # Awesome Investing

-List of awesome investing tools and softwares
+😎 List of awesome investing tools and software

 # Learning